-It is worth noting that parents often feel guilt and regret for a very long time for reacting the way they did and may want to discuss this with you.
+It is worth noting that parents often feel guilt and regret for a very long time for reacting the way they did and may want to discuss this with you at a later date.

 In an ideal world, parents (and indeed, everyone) would react positively and want to celebrate you sharing this with them.

 If that doesn’t happen then remember that any negative reaction from parents to their child coming out has a lot more to do with them than you.
-In other words, their reaction is not your fault, and you should not feel ashamed.
+In other words, their reaction is not your fault or responsibility, and you should not feel ashamed.
 You are being exactly who you were always meant to be.

 The article was written by a Ditch the Label support mentor.